jefflueck/CMS-demo/README.md

 The owner can also update, or delete individual students if needed.

+## How to see the app in action

+1. Admin user login is username **Sam** typecase sensitive, password **mydemoapp** typecase sensitive.

+- **Do not delete or change this user**

+2. User login is username **Frank** typecase sensitive, password **mydemoapp** typecase sensitive.

+- **Do not delete or change this user**
+- _You can add and delete students to this user if you want._

+3. Add as many users and students as you want.
+4. Log in as Admin to see the difference between Admin view and User view.

 ## User-Flow

 1. User registers their information using the register link and inputing all required fields into the form.